TP-Tong/Website/content/event/2023-04-01-sat/index.md

 ---
-title: An Experience Sharing Around AI Research and Pursuing a Doctor's Degree
+title: In Persuit of a Research Career with Confidence and Enthusiasm

 event: THU Tong Saturday Afternoon Talks
 # event_url: https://example.org